- 24 Aug 2021

-Tracing its roots back to 1927, Piper Aircraft is one of the most recognized manufacturers of General Aviation aircraft today.
+Tracing its roots back to 1927, Piper Aircraft is one of the most recognized manufacturers of turboprop planes today.
 The company produces a selection of single- and twin-piston engine aircraft, and turboprops.
 Since it began operations, the company has produced over 150 different aircraft models, the majority of which still fly today.
-Piper is based at Vero Beach, Florida.

 We offer actionable intelligence and the latest insights into the Business Aviation marketplace from the world’s leading aviation experts and industry insiders every month.